dansingerman/jQuery-Browser-Language/README.md

 This is a jQuery plugin to obtain the browser language setting

-Note, the browser language can not (generally) be obtained via navigator.language (which is silly but there you go)
+The browser language can not (generally) be obtained via navigator.language (which is silly but there you go).

 The browser language is available in "Accept-language" HTTP header, but this is not directly accessible via javascript.